-The courses listed below represent the recommended per-term program path for learners wanting to complete the program in the least amount of time.
-These are recommendations only.
-A learner's individual path to graduation will depend on a number of factors including any course prerequisites, the availability and capacity of specific courses at the time of course registration, and the learner's chosen course delivery methods (in-class or online).
+Replace with: "The list below shows the mandatory and elective courses required for this program.
+This is not in the recommended course path by term.
+A learner's individual path to graduation will depend on a number of factors including any course prerequisites, the availability and capacity of specific courses at the time of registration, and the learner's chosen course delivery methods (in-class, online, etc.).
+Current learners should visit bowvalleycollege.ca/courselists to view recommended course sequencing for their program, or contact Academic Advising for assistance.